Dietary Supplement Labeling Compliance Seminar

-Dietary supplement manufacturers need to keep up to date on new and changing FDA labeling policies.
-Now that FDA has published the final GMP regulations it is anticipated that the regulation of dietary supplements will be given a higher priority.
-This will undoubtedly carry over to an increased focus on labeling compliance.
-This seminar will provide all that is necessary to prepare labels that comply with FDA requirements.
+Dietary supplement manufacturers need to keep up to date on new and changing FDA labeling policies as they will undoubtedly carry over to an increased focus on labeling enforcement.
+This seminar provides all that is necessary to prepare labels that comply with FDA requirements.
 It will address the regulatory requirements for the mandatory labeling elements and will cover allowable dietary supplement claims.
-Attendees will participate in a workgroup exercise to facilitate their understanding of the regulations.
+Attendees will participate in a workgroup exercise to facilitate their understanding of the regulations as well as understand how dietary supplement label requirements differ from those of foods and issues that have triggered FDA enforcement actions.

 During Dr. Hoadley’s 20-year FDA career, he participated in the development of NLEA-implementing nutrition labeling and health claim regulations.
 As a Senior Regulatory Scientist in the Office of Nutritional Products, Labeling and Dietary Supplements (ONPLDS) Dr. Hoadley’s primary responsibilities were in food label claim regulations.
 In this role, he conducted scientific and regulatory reviews of petitions for new health claims and nutrient content claims.